 Sometimes, keeping your pet's chompers healthy can feel like a big job.
-Luckily, here at Carson Veterinary Clinic, we will do everything in our power to make it easier!
+Luckily, here at Carson Animal Hospital, we will do everything in our power to make it easier!

 Because our pets don’t brush their teeth every night before bed like we do, tartar can firmly adhere to the teeth.